chussong/3dBasis/README.md

 and plus components which allows a reduction in basis size.
 The target basis can also be split using the distinct perp-parity properties of the different boost generators.
 I have not yet implemented either of these.

+There is currently an uncertainty of about ~0.3% in the number of primary operators.
+This is likely due to the machine epsilon used by the QR solver, but I haven't gone in and tracked it down yet.
+Since our matrix entries are O(1), we should be able to set quite a large epsilon without contamination.